menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

   Delete Excluded Range(s)
     *MS DHCP only.* To delete an exclusion, select it, and then select :guilabel:`Delete` on the **Row menu (...)**.

-DHCP actions for IP addresses
+DHCP Actions for IP Addresses
 """""""""""""""""""""""""""""

 To view the IP addresses a DHCP scope contains, double click the scope the grid, select :guilabel:`Open network` on the **Row menu (...)**, or the :guilabel:`Action` menu.